 Tipperary Co-op supplies a wide range of agrochemical products to cater for all your weed and disease control requirements.

-Our trained staff are always on hand to provide professional advice in all areas of usage and advise on any queries you may have.
+Our staff are always on hand to provide professional advice in all areas of usage and advise of Agro chemicals, Therefore, feel free to ask them about any queries you may have.

 The ideal scenario is to keep grassland weed free.
 Management practices such as drainage, fertility, grazing, topping and, occasionally mowing must be carefully implemented to achieve this.
 Where weeds manage to establish, the key to successful control is the correct use of a chemical that targets the specific weeds present.
 Thistles, nettles, rushes and dandelions can interfere with the nutritional value of grass and restrict animal grazing and should be eliminated as soon as possible.
 Nettles and thistles discourage grazing and can make hay and silage unpalatable.

 All herbicides have labels with data on dose rates, water volumes, timing of spray, etc. It is important to read and follow the printed information to get optimum results.

 Please do not hesitate to contact us for further information on Agro Chemicals, crop and weed control.

 Thistles are not poisonous but prevent productive grazing if left untreated.
 Creeping thistle is a perennial plant and grows from an underground root or rhizome.
 This makes total control difficult with one spray.

 This weed is best sprayed with MCPA or 2,4-D in June, before flowering, and may need a second treatment later in the season to control any late shooting thistles.
 Long-term control can be obtained with Thistles.